Capstone-Projects-2025-Fall/project-collabagent01/README.md

 You should now be successfully logged in to the extension.

+### How to Create and Join a Team
+Before you can create or join a team, everyone must complete one critical prerequisite.

+Important Prerequisite (For ALL Team Members)

+This extension links a team to a specific code repository.
+Therefore, every member (both the creator and the joiners) must follow these steps first:

+Choose any Repository that is linked to GitHub: For example, you can create a new, empty repository on GitHub just for this purpose.

+Clone the Repository: Every team member must git clone that exact same repository to their local computer.

+Open the Folder in VS Code: Launch VS Code and open the folder you just cloned (using File > Open Folder...).

+Ensure It's the Only Folder: This is critical.
+Your cloned repository folder must be the only folder open in your VS Code window.
+The extension will not work correctly if you have multiple folders open in a "Workspace."

+Log In: Make sure you are logged into the Collab Agent 01 extension with your GitHub account.

+### Section 1: How to Create a Team (For the Team Leader)
+Only one person needs to create the team.

+Click the Collab Agent 01 icon in the Activity Bar (the three-person logo).

+In the panel that opens, find and click on the "AgentBot" tab.

+Click the "Create Team" button.

+A 6-digit team code will be generated.

+Share this 6-digit code with the team members who will be joining.

+### Section 2: How to Join a Team (For Team Members)
+Everyone else who wants to join the team should follow these steps.

+Confirm you have completed the "Important Prerequisite" steps listed above.

+Click the Collab Agent 01 icon in the Activity Bar.

+In the panel that opens, click on the "AgentBot" tab.

+Click the "Join Team" button.

+A box will appear.
+Enter the 6-digit code provided by your team leader.

+You should now be successfully connected to the team!

 ## Collaborators
 Benjamin O'Neill, Andrew Rush, Jaryn Hernandez, Nicholas Phillips, Alphin Shajan
 <div align="center">